 We present UNUM: the UNified Universal Microprocessor framework.
-UNUM's primary benefits are the generality and reusability of components, which facilitate architectural exploration.
-UNUM has been used to model a PowerPC 405 processor, with the goal of extending the model to a multiprocessor environment.
+UNUM provides an infrastructure to generate both C and RTL descriptions using the Bluespec hardware description language.
+The RTL descriptions are leveraged to provide fast simulations via an FPGA.
+UNUM's primary benefits are the generality and reusability of module components, which facilitate designers' ability to explore architectural choices.
+Currently, UNUM is being used to model a PowerPC 405 processor.
+In the future we hope to extend UNUM to support modelling of multiprocessor environments.